floooh/floooh.github.io/_drafts/modern-c-for-cpp-peeps.md

-Apart from the fact that C99 code simply doesn't compile in C++ (and probably never will even in future versions of C++), programming in C requires a slightly different approach of how to work with data, and how to structure a project.
-Trying to 'emulate' missing features from C++ in C usually isn't a good idea.
+Apart from the fact that C99 code simply doesn't compile in C++ (and probably never will even in future versions of C++), programming in C requires a different approach of how to work with data, and sometimes how to structure a project (for instance: don't think in classes, but in modules and systems).
+Trying to 'emulate' missing features from C++ in C usually isn't such a great idea.

-C++ is also not a 'replacement' or a 'successor' to C, it's a fork which slowly created a slightly different dialect of C without much hope that the two languages can ever be united again (which IMHO is a damn shame, because being able to mix C with a sane subset of C++ would be really useful for writing libraries).
+C++ is also not a 'replacement' or a 'successor' to C, it's a fork which slowly 'devolved' its C subset into a slightly different dialect of C without much hope that the two languages can ever be united again (which IMHO is a damn shame, because being able to mix C with a sane subset of C++ would be really useful for writing libraries).

 But aaaaanyway... it's moot to complain about this from the side lines.

 ##  The simple stuff

-In the unlikely case that you last had a look at C around 1990, a few things that are allowed in C now are:
+In the unlikely case that you last had a look at C around 1990, lets get the simple things out of the way first:

-- winged comments: ```// this is a comment```
+- winged comments (```//```) are allowed
 - variables can be declared anywhere, not just at the beginning of a scope block
-- the loop variable in a for loop can be declared inside the ```for()``` so that the variable doesn't leak out into the outer scope: ```for (int i = ...)```
+- the loop variable in a for loop can be declared inside the ```for()``` so that the variable doesn't leak into the outer scope: ```for (int i = ...)```
-- integer types are much more intuitive: ```uint8_t, uint16_t, int32_t``` etc...
+- integer types have much clearer names now: ```uint8_t, uint16_t, int32_t``` etc...
 (these are not built-in but defined in the stdint.h header)
-- there's now a standardized ```bool``` with ```true and false``` (also not built in but defined in stdbool.h)
+- there's now a standardized ```bool``` with ```true/false``` (also not built-in but defined in stdbool.h)

 By the way, a subtle yet important difference between C and C++ is a function declaration with an empty argument list:

 ```c
 void my_func() {